ethhub-io/ethhub/docs/ethereum-roadmap/ethereum-2.0/sharding.md

 ![](/assets/images/dcs-triangle.png)

 Sharding is an attempt to solve this challenge.
-It simply means partitioning large chains \(databses\) into smaller, faster ones hence making the entire system more scalable.
+It simply means partitioning large chains \(databases\) into smaller, faster ones hence making the entire system more scalable.
 How?
 To solve scalability we split the state and history stored on main chain into shards.
 Each shard manages it's own shit, has it's own  transaction history, and the effect of transactions in some shard are limited to that shard only.

 Examples for this would be: